ShravanBhat/Medium-Scraper/README.md

 ### Steps to run the project
 - Download or git clone https://github.com/ShravanBhat/Medium-Scraper.git
-- npm install
+- Open the folder and in terminal type npm install
-- npm start
+- Then type npm start
-- Open loalhost:8081
+- Open loalhost:8081 i browser
 - Enter the tag in search bar and click on search